 Transactions Directly Within Chat

 Traditionally, chatbots are designed as scripted one-way interactions, however, sometimes, more information is needed to best answer the question.
-Because our platform is designed as a two-way conversation with a memory of previous messages, it can ask users questions back to better serve them.
+Because our platform is designed as a two-way conversation with a memory of previous messages, it can ask users questions to serve them better.

-Additionally, we can understand questions that are closely related to each other, so when guests have a question, we can respond with the answer, along with quick reply buttons to easily trigger related questions.
-For instance, on Georgia Tech’s platform, there is a button to find out more about gate times after answering a question about parking, as these topics are frequently asked together.
+Additionally, we can understand questions that are closely related to each other, so when guests have a question, we can respond with the answer and quick reply buttons to easily trigger associated questions.
+For instance, there is a button on Georgia Tech's platform to find out more about gate times after answering a question about parking, as these topics are frequently asked together.

 Branding for a Personalized Feel